xyin96/AggAPI/README.md

  * Chain Linking API calls: Automatically call several API's with one HTTP request
  * API Backup system: developers can designate backup apis, which will be called if higher priority API's fail
- * Response Schemas: using the API backup system, response schemas all developers to map response properties to response values in the original response
+ * Response Schemas: using the API backup system, response schemas all developers to map response properties to values from the original response
  * Response Forwarding: responses from API calls can be forwarded to API's called afterward
  * Aggregated response: keep all the response information that you used along the entire process.